mayankkumaar/CODSOFT/README.md

-This repository contains all my internship tasks that I have done with Codsoft.
-All the projects are based on Python Programming Language.
+This repository contains Python Program that includes a chatbot, a tictactoe game and movie recommendation system.
+It inclues module such as pandas, sklearn, math and random.